Esri/arcgis-runtime-samples-android/java/search-for-webmap/README.md

 # Search for webmap

-Find portal items by using a keyword, and limit the results to webmaps.
+Find webmap portal item by using a search term.

 ![Search for webmap App](search-for-webmap.png)

 ## Use case

 Portals can contain many portal items and at times you may wish to query the the portal to find what you're looking for.
-In this case we search for webmap portal items using a text search.
+In this example, we search for webmap portal items using a text search.

 ## How to use the sample